CorruptedBit/allbutsoftware/README.md

-# allbutsoftware
+# All about software
-Notes and memos into the software realm
+Notes and memos around the software realm.